-If you’ve been paying attention to local businesses, you know the labor shortage is taking a toll on the economy.
+It’s in the headlines, but you can also see it at the local grocery stores and coffee shops.
 “We are hiring” signs are popping up left and right.
-Employers are offering recruitment incentives, multiple unions are going on strike in hopes of improving their members’ working conditions and salaries, and companies are refusing new business because they don’t have enough employees to properly service new customers.
+Employers are offering recruitment incentives, unions are going on strike and companies are refusing new business because they don’t have enough employees to properly service new customers.

 This is coupled with historical inflation rates we haven’t seen in thirty years.
 In October 2021, the consumer price index (CPI) was 5.1% in Greater Montreal, 5.3% in Québec and 4.7% across Canada, according to the Institut de Statistique du Québec.
 The cost of gas, labor and raw materials is starting to take a toll on the global economy, and construction is no exception.